humanendpoint/JackaaS/README.md

 Simply put this is a Slack app to interact with JAMF, able to obtain data and perform (some) actions relevant to JAMF clients.
 It also can display charts of various input.

+#### Note

+There is an `example.yml` that can be used instead of `build-function.yml`.
+It checks whether this repo has been updated with new code (subsequently a new version) or not, and then uploads the new version to google cloud functions for you.

 ## What you need

 - A `Google Cloud Platform` project with access to admin Google Cloud Functions